Pseudogap and strange metal states in the square-lattice Hubbard model: A comprehensive study: Introduction

 \section{Introduction}

-Although more than three decades have passed since the first cuprate superconductor was discovered by Bednorz and M\"{u}ller in 1986 \cite{JBednorz1986}, cuprate superconductors are still being one of the hot topics in the field of strongly correlated electron systems \cite{PALee2007}.
+Although four decades have passed since the first cuprate superconductor was discovered by Bednorz and M\"{u}ller in 1986 \cite{JBednorz1986}, cuprate superconductors remain one of the most actively researched topics in the field of strongly correlated electron systems \cite{PALee2007}.
 Not only as the archetypal doped Mott insulator \cite{MImada1998}, the origins of various phases appeared in cuprates and their mutual relationship are still controversial and even now subjects of stimulating discussion.
 In particular, the origin of the pseudogap state has long been one of the most intriguing enigmas in cuprate superconductors from their discovery.

 The presence of the pseudogap in cuprates is first found in nuclear magnetic resonance measurements as a reduction in the intensity of the low-frequency spin excitations below a temperature $T^*$, which is higher than the superconducting transition temperature $T_{\rm c}$ \cite{WWWarren1989,HAlloul1989}.
 Since then the phenomena have been observed in other experimental methods \cite{BKeimer2015,OCyrChoiniere2018} including the angle resolved photoemission spectroscopy (ARPES), where parts of the Fermi surface are lost due to the pseudogap formation in the spectral function at the Fermi level \cite{MHashimoto2014}.
-It is still unknown the pseudogap state arises from some kind of long-range order or how it can be related to the strange metal state \cite{PWPhillips2022}, another mistery in cuprate superconductors rival with the pseudogap state.
+It is still unknown the pseudogap state arises from some kind of long-range order or how it can be related to the strange metal state \cite{PWPhillips2022}, another mystery in cuprate superconductors rival with the pseudogap state.
 A variety of theories has been put forward to explain the origin of the pseudogap state: spontaneous symmetry breaking \cite{SAKivelson1998,SChakravarty2001,Kaminski2002,MESimon2002}, topological orders \cite{MSScheurer2018a,MSScheurer2018b,WWu2018,SSachdev2019,WWu2020}, emergent composite-particles \cite{YYamaji2011}, slave fermion approach \cite{ZLong2023} and a new quantum statics \cite{JZaanen2011}.
 The pseudogap state also has been discussed in relation to the Mott physics: the structure of the poles and zeros of the electron Green's function \cite{TDStanescu2009,SSakai2010,SSakai2023}, the momentum-selective Mott transition \cite{MFerrero2009,PWerner2009,EGull2009,EGull2010} and the Widom line \cite{GSordi2012,CWalsh2013}.